daniel-gil/go-design-patterns/README.md

 ## Structural Design Patterns
 Structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships among entities.

+### Composite
+Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

+### Adapter
+Convert the interface of a class into another interface clients expect.
+An adapter lets classes work together that could not otherwise because of incompatible interfaces.

+## Bridge
+Decouple an abstraction from its implementation allowing the two to vary independently.

 ## Behavioral Design Patterns
 Behavioral design patterns are design patterns that identify common communication patterns among objects and realize these patterns